A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-The choice of the solution representation (or encoding) must consider the information necessary to be manipulated by the evolutionary operators to generate new feasible solutions.
-In general, the most popular types of clustering representation solutions are: (i) Label-based representation, that considers labels for each object in the partition; usually, the length of an encoding of the solution is equal to the number of objects in the dataset, and each position denotes the cluster label of the respective object; (ii) Prototype-based encoding, usually applied in centered-based clustering, in which cluster prototypes (such as centroids, medoids, or modes) are encoded in solution representation. (iii) Locus-based adjacency graph representation corresponds to a graph containing a vertex for each data point, and the links between two data points represent the edges.
-The linked objects represent the clusters in the solution.
+The solution representation or chromosome encoding denotes an individual in the evolutionary algorithm.
+The choice of the representation should consider the information necessary to be manipulated by the evolutionary operators to generate new feasible solutions.
+In general, the most popular types of clustering representation solutions for EMOC are~\cite{hruschka2009survey}: \begin{enumerate}[label=(\alph*)] \item \textbf{Label-based} representation, which takes into account labels for each object in the partition.
+The length of an encoding of the solution is equal to the number of objects in the dataset, and each position denotes the cluster label of the respective object. \item \textbf{Prototype-based} encoding is usually applied in centered-based clustering, in which cluster prototypes, such as centroids, medoids, or modes, are used in partition representation.
+In the centroid-based encoding, the chromosomes are denoted by the coordinates of the cluster centers.
+In medoid-based encoding, the chromosomes are represented by the coordinates that define the smallest average dissimilarity of the cluster to all other objects.
+In mode-based encoding, the chromosome can denote the frequency of the attribute.
+In general, in the prototype-based representation, one can have $k$ chosen centers, in which the objects at each point are associated with the closest chosen center measure. \item \textbf{Locus-based adjacency graph} (LAG) representation corresponds to a graph containing a vertex for each data point, and the links between two data points represent the edges.
+The linked objects represent the clusters in the solution. \end{enumerate}